xofyy/xofyy/README.md

 ### 💼 Featured Projects

 #### 🐳 Docker Monitoring & CI/CD Dashboard
-Developed a Python-based system that monitors outdated Docker images using Docker SDK and Azure DevOps REST API.
+Developed a `Python`-based system that monitors outdated Docker images using `Docker SDK` and `Azure DevOps` `REST API`.
 Automatically triggered pipeline updates and provided a real-time UI for observability.

 #### 🧠 YOLOv8 Object Detection API
-Built a computer vision service using YOLO models and FastAPI.
-Integrated OpenCV and NumPy for detection and segmentation, with a local interface to visualize outputs.
+Built a computer vision service using `YOLO` models and `FastAPI`.
+Integrated `OpenCV` and `NumPy` for detection and segmentation, with a local interface to visualize outputs.

 #### 🧩 PLC Sensor & Motor Interface
-Created a Node.js application to interact with industrial sensors/motors via SerialPort.
+Created a `Node.js` application to interact with industrial sensors/motors via SerialPort.
 Included a web-based control dashboard for real-time monitoring and logic execution.

 #### 📡 QR/Barcode Scanner Integration
 Engineered a backend service in `Node.js` that listens to barcode scanner serial outputs, parses data dynamically, and routes it through secure Express APIs.
 Developed an embedded monitoring dashboard for scan activity, diagnostics, and data forwarding.

 #### 📱 React Native RVM App
-Designed a mobile app for Reverse Vending Machine users with Firebase authentication and real-time transaction tracking via Firestore.
+Designed a mobile app for Reverse Vending Machine users with `Firebase` authentication and real-time transaction tracking via `Firestore`.

 #### 🎮 Unity Game Development
-Contributed to Unity-based internal projects by developing tile-based logic, custom UI systems, and interactive game mechanics.
+Contributed to `Unity`-based internal projects by developing tile-based logic, custom UI systems, and interactive game mechanics.

 ---